LameesKaber/the-pattern-shopping-cart/README.md

-this project is the patteren behind the shopping cart system the react used techniques:
+this project is the pattern behind the shopping cart system the react used techniques:

  Specifying Children component

  Embedding Expressions